techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 Open a new BASH window for the changes to take effect

 ### Check Git branch name on BASH prompt
-To validate this go to a git repository such as
+To validate this, go to a git repository such as
 ```bash
 cd ~/git/llm-zoomcamp
 ```
 Verify that the selected branch appears in the prompt automatically, most likely the `main` branch

-### Delete .bashrc backup if main shows up
+### Delete `.bashrc` backup
+If everything went well, delete the backup file (or not)
 ```bash
 rm ~/.bashrc.bak
 ```